kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 API-TOKEN = "123456abcdef"
 ```

 When calling a Kosli CLI command you can skip file extension.
-For example, to list environments with `owner` and `api-token` in the configuration file you would run:
+For example, to list environments with `org` and `api-token` in the configuration file you would run:

 ```
 $ kosli environment ls --config-file kosli-conf